JiayuZou28/Group19_SNS_project_code/README.md

 THE next step is to run client(1).py on terminal
-FOR each time running client(1).py you can only chat with oracle and ask for weather prediction of only one city IF you want to ask for prediction of another city, please run client(1).py and ask again
+FOR each time running client(1).py you can only chat with oracle and ask for weather prediction of only one city IF you want to ask for prediction of another city, please run client(1).py and ask again When you are chatting, please use 'london/birmingham' instead of 'London/Birmingham'